KittyGiraudel/site/_posts/2013-11-06-how-i-learnt-to-like-bootstrap.md

 But then he said something even worse: _"Bootstrap 2.3"_ and then I was like _"NOOOOOOOO!!"_ (note the number of _O_ is increasing).

 Since Bootstrap 3 was still in RC back then, it wasn’t possible for us to use it.
-Thankfully a couple of days later, it got officially released so we jumped onto it and moved the little front-end we had already done to v3.
+Thankfully a couple of days later, it got officially released so we jumped onto it and moved the little frontend we had already done to v3.

 ## The beginning